-Ultimately, Gilwka’s experience underscores the importance of machine identity protection, especially in the cloud.
+Ultimately, Gilwka’s experience underscores the importance of machine identity management, especially in the cloud.
 Even major corporations like Microsoft struggle with securing their private keys and this problem is getting worse since machine identities in the cloud can change rapidly.

 “Microsoft shows how hard it is to protect machine identities and illustrates how powerful they are,” said Kevin Bocek, chief security strategist for Venafi.
 “Like many other businesses, Microsoft has had vulnerabilities with machine identities in the past, including: leaking Xbox Live keys to the Internet and failing to stop an outage from an expired certificate”

-Sadly, machine identity protection is not well understood in the industry and this may have played a factor in Microsoft’s slow response to the leak.
+Sadly, machine identity management is not well understood in the industry and this may have played a factor in Microsoft’s slow response to the leak.
 “From the first notification to the company taking decisive action, it took months for Microsoft to fix this vulnerability,” continued Bocek.
 “It’s not clear if Microsoft really didn’t understand the vulnerability, didn’t realize the scope of problem, or couldn’t take direct action because they didn’t have the intelligence necessary to track down the problem.
 However, it was clear is this type of vulnerability existed across business-critical Internet services.”

 Ultimately, organizations should learn from Gilwka’s disclosure.
 “Businesses need to take action to protect themselves from similar leaks,” concluded Bocek.
 “It’s imperative that organizations use automated controls to protect machine identities like TLS certificates.”

-Are you protecting your machine identities?
+How well are you managing your machine identities?